Train an Assistance Dog to Support Your Unique Needs

 We accept puppies from 8 weeks of age onto the programme.
 The earlier training is started, the better the outcome.
 Your dog will need to be a minimum of 18 months old to take their Public Access test, but most dogs will take two years or more to complete the training to the required level for Public Access.

-How long does it take to train and certify an Assistance Dog?
+How long does it take to train an Assistance Dog?

 You should expect the entire training process to take up to two years, depending on your dog's level of training when they started.